-A small business with horns!
+A small business with horns.
 Buy a goat and contribute to a long-term poverty-fighting project.
 Goats provide meat, milk and cheese for the family table.
 They can also be bred and sold for profit.
-Projects also offer training on how to rear goats, build a goat shed and grow fodder.
+This gift contributes to training on how to rear goats, build a goat shed and grow fodder.

 Gifts and donations of $2 or more are tax deductible.